Header Ads

 Foods such as flavored yogurts or flavored milk have a better nutrient profile and give you important nutrients (protein, calcium) along with the sugar they contain.

-With 68 kilojoules (16 Calories) in every level teaspoon, use only small amounts of sugar to enhance the flavor of nutritious foods - a spread of jam on grainy bread, a sprinkle of sugar over high-fiber cereal or a sugar syrup to poach fresh fruit.
+With 68 kilojoules (16 Calories) in every level teaspoon, use only small amounts of sugar to enhance the flavor of nutritious foods - a spread of jam on grainy bread, a sprinkle of sugar over high-fibre cereal or a sugar syrup to poach fresh fruit.
 But watch the large intakes that come from soft drinks, juices, confectionery, chocolate, ice creams, and pastries.

 Source: Written by Catherine Saxelby via @foodwatch